Chern Classes and Compatible Power Operations in Inertial K-theory: Review of -ring and -ring structures in equivariant K-theory

 \begin{rem} The $\lam$-ring $K_G(X)$ has still more structure, since any element can be represented as a difference of vector bundles.
-The collection of classes of vector bundles $\bE$ in $K_G(X)$ endows the $\lam$-ring $K_G(X)$ with a \emph{positive structure} \cite{FuLa:85}.
-Roughly speaking, this means that $\bE$ is a subset of the $\lam$-ring consisting of elements of non-negative rank such that any element in the ring can be written as differences of elements in $\bE$, and for any $\cf$ of rank-$d$ in $\bE$, $\lam_t(\cf)$ is a degree $d$ polynomial in $t$, and $\lam^d(\cf)$ is invertible (i.e., $\lam^d(\cf)$ is a line bundle).
-Furthermore, $\bE$ is closed under addition (but not subtraction) and multiplication; $\bE$ contains the non-negative integers; and there are special rank-one elements in $\bE$, namely the line bundles; and various other properties also hold.
+The collection $\bE$ of classes of vector bundles in $K_G(X)$ endows the $\lam$-ring $K_G(X)$ with a \emph{positive structure} \cite{FuLa:85}.
+Roughly speaking, this means that $\bE$ is a subset of the $\lam$-ring consisting of elements of nonnegative rank such that any element in the ring can be written as differences of elements in $\bE$, and for any $\cf$ of rank-$d$ in $\bE$, $\lam_t(\cf)$ is a degree $d$ polynomial in $t$, and $\lam^d(\cf)$ is invertible (i.e., $\lam^d(\cf)$ is a line bundle).
+Furthermore, $\bE$ is closed under addition (but not subtraction) and multiplication; $\bE$ contains the nonnegative integers; and there are special rank-one elements in $\bE$, namely the line bundles; and various other properties also hold.
 A positive structure on a $\lam$-ring, if it exists, need not be uniquely determined by the $\lam$-ring structure, nor does a general $\lam$-ring possess a positive structure.

-For example, if $G = \GL_n$, then the representation ring $R(G)$ can be identified as a subring of Weyl group-invariant elements in the representation ring $R(T)$, where $T$ is a maximal torus and the $\lambda$-ring structure on $R(T)$ restricts to the usual $\lambda$-ring structure on $R(G)$.
+For example, if $G = \GL_n$, then the representation ring $R(G)$ can be identified as a subring of Weyl-group-invariant elements in the representation ring $R(T)$, where $T$ is a maximal torus and the $\lambda$-ring structure on $R(T)$ restricts to the usual $\lambda$-ring structure on $R(G)$.
 However, the natural set of positive elements in $R(T)$ is generated by the characters of $T$, and this restricts to the set of positive symmetric linear combinations of characters which contains, but does not equal, the set of irreducible representations of $G$.

-However, in Section \ref{sec:positive}, we will introduce a different but related notion called a \emph{$\lam$-positive structure}, which is a natural invariant of a $\lam$-ring.
-It is this notion which will play a central role in our analysis of inertial K-theory. \end{rem}
+In Section \ref{sec:positive} we will introduce a different but related notion called a \emph{$\lam$-positive structure}, which is a natural invariant of a $\lam$-ring.
+This notion which will play a central role in our analysis of inertial K-theory. \end{rem}

-The $\lambda$- and $\psi$-ring structures behave nicely with respect to the augmentation. \begin{prop} For all $\cf$ in $K_G(X)$ and integers $n\geq 1$, we have
+The $\lambda$- and $\psi$-ring structures behave nicely with respect to the augmentation on equivariant K-theory (Definition \ref{df.augequivkt}). \begin{prop} For all $\cf$ in $K_G(X)$ and integers $n\geq 1$, we have

 and

 \end{prop} \begin{proof} Assume that $[X/G]$ is connected.
 Equation (\ref{eq:AugLambda}) holds if $\cf$ is a rank $d$ $G$-equivariant vector bundle on $X$ since $\lambda^i(\cf)$ has rank ${d \choose i}$.
 Since $K_G(X)$ is generated under addition by isomorphism classes of vector bundles, the same equation holds for all $\cf$ in $K_G(X)$ by multiplicativity of $\lambda_t$.